 A suite of her poems, called a lush life, was published in Paper Plates (Vol. 3, No.4.)

-Martina is completing a biography based on her mother's childhood village during wartime.
+In April 2021, she independently published Rot-Weiss-Rot: A Village Childhood in Wartime Austria.
+(Find it on Lulu.com.)
 Another current project is a family drama set in cottage country.
-She is also working on a memoir, called How We Fit and When We Don't: Notes From A Last-Minute Friendship.
+She is also working on a memoir, called A Last-Minute Friendship.